 In addition, the Property, Plant and Equipment/Impairment of Disposal of Long-Lived Assets Topic of the FASB ASC, requires us to test the recoverability of long-lived assets, including identifiable intangible assets with definite lives, whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 In testing for potential impairment, if the carrying value of the asset group exceeds the expected undiscounted cash flows, we must then determine the amount by which the fair value of those assets exceeds the carrying value and determine the amount of impairment, if any.
-In the fourth quarter of 2009, we conducted an assessment of a particular trademark and database in our clinical trials services segment due to a change in marketing strategy for the business that indicated the carrying amount of the trademark and database may not be recoverable.
-We streamlined our non-staffing operations within the c linical trials services segment to gain efficiencies.
+In the fourth quarter of 2010, we conducted an assessment of the trademarks related to our MDA acquisition due to the recent reduction in locum tenens usage and the overall physician staffing needs of our customers.
+Based on the impact these recent trends have had on the long term revenue forecast, our calculation of estimated fair value using the projected revenue stream indicated the carrying amount of the trademark may not be fully recoverable.
+Based on these circumstances, we recorded a pre-tax non-cash impairment charge of approximately \$10.8 million of which \$10.0 million related to the physician staffing segment and \$0.7 million related to the nurse and allied staffing segment.
+In the fourth quarter of 2009, we conducted an assessment of a particular trademark and database in our clinical trial services segment due to a change in marketing strategy for the business that indicated the carrying amount of the trademark and database may not be recoverable.
+We streamlined our non-staffing operations within the clinical trial services segment to gain efficiencies.
 Based on these circumstances, we recorded a pre-tax non-cash impairment charge which represented the entire carrying value of this trademark and database of approximately \$1.7 million.
-This charge is included in impairment charges on the consolidated statement of operations for the year ended December 31, 2009.
-For the year ended December 31, 2008, we concluded that the carrying value of a particular customer relationship in the clinical trials services business segment was higher than its respective estimated fair value and recorded a \$3.1 million impairment charge, pretax.
+These charges are included in impairment charges on the consolidated statement of operations for the year ended December 31, 2010 and 2009.
+For the year ended December 31, 2008, we concluded that the carrying value of a particular customer relationship in the clinical trial services business segment was higher than its respective estimated fair value and recorded a \$3.1 million impairment charge, pretax.

 The calculation of fair value used in these impairment assessments included a number of estimates and assumptions that required significant judgments, including projections of future income and cash flows, the identification of appropriate market multiples and the choice of an appropriate discount rate.
 Changes in these assumptions could materially affect the determination of fair value for each reporting unit.
 Specifically, further deterioration of demand for our services, further deterioration of labor market conditions, reduction of our stock price for an extended period, or other factors as described in Item 1.A.
 Risk Factors, may affect our determination of fair value of each reporting unit.
 This evaluation can also be triggered by various indicators of impairment which could cause the estimated discounted cash flows to be less than the carrying amount of net assets.
-If we are required to record an impairment charge in the fu ture, it could have an adverse impact on our results of operations.
+If we are required to record an impairment charge in the future, it could have an adverse impact on our results of operations.
 Under the current credit agreement an impairment charge will not have an impact on our liquidity.
-As of December 31, 2009, we had total goodwill and intangible assets not subject to amortization of \$193.6 million, net of accumulated amortization.
+As of December 31, 2010, we had total goodwill and intangible assets not subject to amortization of \$195.4 million, net of accumulated amortization.